A 1961 sci-fi flick (Uchū Kaisokusen

 - Hong Kong Dub: The voices for the kids are incredibly stupid.
 Disregarding that, fairly standard for its time, but... gah, those stupid kids.

-- Landmark of Lore: The Japanese Diet building and of course, The Hitler Building.
+- Landmark of Lore: Tokyo Tower, the Japanese Diet building and, of course, The Hitler Building.

 - The Load: The omnipresent Japanese children when they have to be saved by Prince of Space Chief.
 However, this trope is subverted as follows:

 - The kids are the ones to discover and report the aliens, find the piece of the spaceship that is blown off, and deliver the device that the aliens use to communicate with the humans.
 They even notice the disguised soldier aliens before anyone else.
 They're actually more useful than Space Chief is.

 - Bear in mind that they were just the first ones on-site in both instances.
 Anyone with a pair of working eyes...or, failing that, one working eye, would have been able to see what they did.
 And be a lot less shrill when telling people about it.
 And probably cut down on all the running time by having a driver's license and car.